Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Introduction

 Despite their name, the behavior of tame maps can often be quite complicated.
 Nevertheless, we believe that there is a Nielsen--Thurston type theory for tame maps and conjecture that our fundamental examples are the only building blocks of such maps.
 Our main result is a proof of this conjectural picture for the case of extra tame maps.
 As we shall explain below, the full strength of our theorem cannot be generalized to all tame maps.

 \begin{thmintro} Let $f$ be an extra tame map of a surface $S$ of infinite type.
-There is a canonical decomposition of $S$ into three $f$--invariant subsurfaces $\Sper$, $\Sinf$ and $S_0$ and a hyperbolic metric on $S$, such that for every component $X$ of $\Sper$, $\Sinf$ and $S_0$, $f$ returns to $X$ and is isotopic to: \begin{itemize} \item a periodic isometry, if $X\subset \Sper\cup S_0$, \item an isometric translation, if $X\subset \Sinf$. \end{itemize} Furthermore, components of $S_0$ contain no essential non-peripheral curves and at most one essential (peripheral) curve. \end{thmintro}
+Up to modifying $f$ by an isotopy, there are a hyperbolic metric on \(S\) and a canonical decomposition of $S$ into three $f$--invariant subsurfaces $\Sper$, $\Sinf$ and $S_0$ with totally geodesic boundary, such that for every component $X$ of $\Sper$, $\Sinf$ and $S_0$, $f$ returns to $X$ and is isotopic to: \begin{itemize} \item a periodic isometry, if $X\subseteq \Sper$ or $X\subseteq S_0$, \item an isometric translation, if $X\subseteq \Sinf$. \end{itemize}